z0w0/helm/guide/colors.md

 ### Final Product

-The final product renders a (flat-edged) colour-wheel with 11 predefined colours on it.
+The final product renders a (flat-edged) color wheel with 11 predefined colors on it.

 [Checkout the code on Github →](https://github.com/z0w0/helm/blob/master/demos/colors.hs)